Lbalkenhol/candl/docs/interface/interface_sampler.rst

     likelihood:
         candl.interface.CandlCobayaLikelihood:
             data_set_file: candl.data.SPT3G_2018_TTTEEE # data set or path to .yaml file
+            variant: None # Select a variant of the data set if pointing to an index file
             lensing: False # Switch on for lensing likelihoods
             feedback: False # Switch on to request feedback from candl initialisation
             data_selection: None # Select a subset of the data set